raiden-network/raiden/docs/api_walkthrough.rst

    GET /api/1/events/channels/0xc9d55C7bbd80C0c2AEd865e9CA13D015096ce671/0x61C808D82A3Ac53231750daDc13c777b59310bD9?from_block=1337 HTTP/1.1
    Host: localhost:5001
+   Content-Type: application/json

 Which will return a list of events.
 All that then needs to be done is to filter for incoming transfers.

 Please note that one of the most powerful features of Raiden is that users can send transfers to anyone connected to the network as long as there is a path to them with enough capacity, and not just to the nodes that a user is directly connected to.
-This is called a *mediated transfers*.
+This is called *mediated transfers*.

 .. _close: